Teaching sheep shearing

 Hair sheep do not require shearing because they lack sufficient

-between hair sheep and wooled breeds need to be sheared.
+between hair sheep and wooled breeds usually need to be sheared.
 Their

 fleeces are not desirable because they contain a mixture of hair